Unity-Tools-and-Libraries/unity-idle-library/readme.md

 * Web saving
 * Scheduled/random events
 * Event system
 * Entity production chains - define chains where entities feed into each other.
+* Random events